Meet the Governors

 - Generally speaking, members usually have much more limited practical involvement in the management of the company than the governors.

 In Academies, Directors or Trustees are often referred to as Governors.
-Most day-to-day management decisions are made collectively through a board of Governors typically referred to as the Governing Body.

 The Governing Body manages the Academy on behalf of the Academy Trust and the key responsibilities are to: